lleo/go-hamt/README.md

 exact same internal data structures.
 This is true even to the degree that we can recast a HamtTransient data structure to HamtFunctional and the code will switch from transient (modify in place) to functional (copy on write) behavior.
-Of course, his works the other way around as well (that is, we can cast a HamtFunctional to HamtTransient).
+Of course, this works the other way around as well (that is, we can cast a HamtFunctional to HamtTransient).

 This package also obsoletes github.com/lleo/go-hamt-key because we pass a []byte